 This course is an introduction to graphic design.
 Students will implement the principles of design to combine typography, illustration, symbols, and photographs to solve visual problems.
-This course will explore historical design styles and place the graphic design into an art historical context.
-Projects will be created using Adobe InDesign and other supporting design creative apps.
+This course will explore historical design styles and place graphic design into an art historical context.
 (Prerequisites: None).